bplmaps/cartinal/guides/edit-geometry.md

 You can edit any vector GIS data you like, so long as it is in a file format that is supported by GIS Desktop Software like QGIS.

 ::: tip Common GIS File Formats
-To refresh or learn about vector file formats, check out our <a target = "_blank" href ='https://geoservices.leventhalmap.org/cartinal/resources/guides/file-formats.html'>Common GIS File Formats Guide</a>.
+To refresh or learn about vector file formats, check out our <a href ='./file-formats.html'>Common GIS File Formats Guide</a>.
 :::

 Exact steps for editing GIS data will differ depending on whether you are working with point, line or polygon features.
 This guide is written to edit polygon parcel boundaries.

-To download data for this tutorial, follow the steps in the <a target = "_blank" href ='https://geoservices.leventhalmap.org/cartinal/resources/tutorials/mass-parcels.html'>Massachusetts Property Boundaries Tutorial</a>.
+To download data for this tutorial, follow the steps in the <a href ='./mass-parcels.html'>Massachusetts Property Boundaries guide</a>.

 ## Edit the geometry

 Once you have the polygon parcel data downloaded and opened in QGIS, you can start editing the shape of the features.

 To make the layer editable, turn on `Toggle Editing` by clicking the pencil icon in the main header toolbar.
+There are a *lot* of icons here, and the interface can be a bit unintuitive sometimes.
+The pencil icon is in the second row of the toolbars, a little bit from the left.

 ![Pencil icon](./media/pencil-icon.png)